cawa102/cveSentinel/README.md

 ## Why CVE Sentinel?

-Every day, new vulnerabilities are discovered in popular packages. **CVE Sentinel** integrates seamlessly with Claude Code to automatically scan your project dependencies and alert you to security risks - before you ship vulnerable code.
+Every day, new vulnerabilities are discovered in popular packages. **CVE Sentinel** scan your project dependencies and alert you to security risks - before you ship vulnerable code.
+It also integrates seamlessly with Claude Code to automatically

 ### Key Features